MicrocontrollersDev/Alternatives/docs/launcher/prism_gnu.md

 ### Step 5 - Installing our mods / Skyclient

 Now that we've installed Forge 1.8.9, we need to move all our mods to the new Prism Launcher folder.
 To do that, we'll right click our new instance and press `Edit`.
 Now, we'll go to the `Mods` tab.
 On the bottom right, there will be a button called `View Folder`.
 Click on this and you should be redirected to your file explorer.
 Now, open a new file explorer and navigate to your old .minecraft folder, which is `~/.minecraft`.
 Then open the `skyclient` file if you are using Skyclient.
-Simply move everything in the skyclient folder into the Prism Launcher .minecraft folder that you opened earlier.
+Simply move everything in this folder into the Prism Launcher .minecraft folder that you opened earlier.
 Once this is done, you should be able to see all your mods in the Mods tab, and can launch the instance.

 ### Step 6 - Explore

 Prism Launcher has a lot of things to offer, such as themes if you don't like the look of it, as well as a lot of options for your instances, including the ability to see all your mods, resource packs, and worlds in the launcher before launching.
 You can use these menus to install mods and resource packs, and even update mods if they are hosted on Modrinth or CurseForge!
+Please take the time to actually learn how the launcher works and experiment with it!
+Prism is an incredibly powerful launcher and it's important to know exactly what you can do with it!

 You can find a list of Prism themes and how to install them on [their website](https://prismlauncher.org/wiki/getting-started/change-themes).